Recovery System: Adaptation happens during downshifts.

 Individual Lens

 You can name recovery debt without moralizing it.
 You look for what prevents the downshift: input flood, state stuck high, or social pace.
-You see why "push through" flattens over weeks.
+You see why push through flattens over weeks.
+The vacation effect is familiar: inputs change temporarily, state improves, energy returns—then, within days of returning, depletion reappears.
+Not because vacations are ineffective, but because the system re-enters the same architecture that produced depletion.
 Stewardship means protecting enough closure for the work you are asking the system to do.
+Most people do not need more discipline.
+They need systems that allow recovery to occur.

 Organizational Lens

+Recovery does not stop at individuals.
+Teams without recovery lose coherence.
+Organizations without recovery lose learning capacity.
+Chronic urgency degrades judgment and increases error rates long before burnout becomes visible.
 Recovery shows up in whether deadlines allow integration, whether after-hours is truly protected, and whether teams can breathe between sprints.
 Organizations that never close loops train chronic overload.
+Burnout is not the problem.
+It is a lagging indicator—the result of chronic workplace stress that has not been successfully managed at the system level.
 The cost is not only health; it is error rate, turnover, and the slow erosion of judgment under sustained strain.

 Coherence over time

 When recovery is on the map, you stop confusing hours logged with value produced.
 You align expectations with the biological need for downshift.
+Once recovery is treated as infrastructure rather than an afterthought, resilience stops being heroic and starts being normal.
 Healthspan and performance track the same long arc: a system that can close cycles and adapt again, not one that is always in the red.
+Without recovery, nothing integrates.
+Without integration, nothing adapts.

 Where this module connects